OpenTermsArchive/docs/content/design-principles.en.md

 - Do not use “last update” date in documents or headers for metadata.

-## 2. Do not require trust
+## 2. Do not require trust in maintainers

-Open Terms Archive data should not need to be trusted by users more than the services it enables assessing.
+Open Terms Archive maintainers should not need to be trusted by users more than the services it enables assessing.

 ### Cases

+- Collections can be unmaintained.
-- Collections can be unmaintained and improperly filter out relevant content.
+- Maintainers can filter out content that could be relevant from the perspective of other maintainers.
-- A server can go down and miss updates.
+- A server can encounter technical problems and miss updates.

 ### Examples of consequential choices